About Ptosis Repair

 Our teams at Eye Health Vision Centers are skilled in performing both procedures and can have you seeing and feeling great in no time.
 Contact us today at our offices in Dartmouth, Fairhaven, Fall River, and Taunton, MA and Middletown, RI to learn more about your treatment options.

-Best Candidates for Ptosis Repair
+Ptosis Repair Reviews

 An ideal candidate for ptosis repair is suffering from droopy eyelids and wishes to correct the condition with the help of a skilled and experienced eye surgeon.
 In severe cases, patients may struggle to keep their eyes open and the condition may affect their field of vision.
 To find out if ptosis repair is the right surgery for you, schedule a consultation at one of our greater South Coast area facilities at your earliest convenience.